 - We need to radically rethink Business Studies and MBAs which are currently focused on stuffing people with cases and analysis tools to no great effect.
-In most cases it is material that has to be unlearnt if you want to make progress in industry.
+In most cases, it is material that has to be unlearnt if you want to make progress in the industry.
 Firstly there are some basics (accounting, legal principles etc.) which are needed.
 I class these as “understanding the professions”.
 I remember when I was moving to industry from Charity work I got a C.Dip.Acc.Fin by examination (that is important) in a year.
 It covered the full accountancy field in a year rather than five and was designed to give a general manager an appreciation of language.
-In the first year of my MBA we did something similar in respect of commercial and contract law.
-For marketing and personnel I can see a part case for the same, but I would also provide basic anthropology, cognitive science and the like which would provide a more generic education with more flexibility.
+In the first year of my MBA, we did something similar in respect of commercial and contract law.
+For marketing and personnel, I can see a part case for the same, but I would also provide basic anthropology, cognitive science and the like which would provide a more generic education with more flexibility.
 At the moment we are training tight specialists in past practice rather than creating adaptive capability.
 Such a programme would allow MBA programmes leading to practice PhDs which extended over a decade or more and could be easily converted to teaching or other practice as people approached retirement.

 - Sabbaticals and secondments need to be the norm rather than the exception.
 Missed a promotion?
 Take a year out teaching and come back refreshed.
 Want to progress to general management?
 OK teach in a university for a year and spend another somewhere in Government learning how it works and providing commercial expertise.